for this page.

 The tooltip for the protocol handler icon is:

-.
+This page wants to install a service handler.
 If you Use Gmail option, it will allow

-links in page while in Chrome to be opened in GMail.
+mailto: links in page while in Chrome to be opened in GMail.
 Similarly, you can enable webcal: links to be opened in Google Calendar, visit the Google Calendar page to enable.
 There is no penalty for performance using this handler service.
 Using Manage handler settings... list all handlers available for Chrome to take over.You can reset your default links back to Microsoft Outlook here.

 Soln: To disable "...to install a service handler" warning